esantan-ibm/agentic-ai-bootcamp/banking-backoffice/README.md

   ```
     ![Prod Agent Knowledge Description](./assets/prod_info_ag_imgs/i10.png)

-- All the uploaded files and description will look like this:
+- All the uploaded files and description will look like this: (*it may take a minute or two for the documents to appear*)

   ![Prod Agent Knowledge Description](./assets/prod_info_ag_imgs/i9.png)